Office of Readings – Monday

 Does not contain Office of Readings.

-Office of Readings for Monday of the 13th week in Ordinary Time
+Office of Readings for Monday in Ordinary Time

 God, come to my assistance.